joedaws/academic-kickstart/content/post/designing-neural-networks/index.md

   focal_point = "Center"
 +++

-# Towards a mathematical understanding of using neural networks for function approximaiton.
+# Towards a mathematical understanding of using neural networks for function approximation.

 > An artificial neural network (ANN) is a computational framework inspired by the interactions of neurons in the brain.